Protection against discrimination against foreigners

 3. Legal options against discrimination

 The prohibition of discrimination in labor law ensures that employees are protected from discrimination in job applications and employment relationships.
-Should this prohibition nevertheless occur, those affected are entitled, under certain circumstances, to damages or compensation from their employer (Section 15 of the General Equal Treatment Act).
+If this prohibition is violated, those affected are entitled to damages or compensation from their employer under certain circumstances (Section 15 of the General Equal Treatment Act).
 This compensation claim can be asserted in court.
 If you were dismissed because of your nationality or ethnicity, this may also render the dismissal invalid .
 In this case, you are entitled to reinstatement or severance pay.
 Violations of the prohibition of discrimination can involve considerable sums.

 If you are a victim of discrimination against foreigners in the workplace, you can first contact the government’s anti-discrimination agency They have set up their own "Discrimination Check" on their website and provide further information.
 Of course, you can also seek the assistance of one of our VISAGUARD attorneys .